payne/documentation/quickReference/JavaScript-ES5-Quick-Reference.md

 ### Borrowing Methods
 Use `call()` or `apply()`

-If the borrowed method depends on `this` and you want to assign the borrowed method in advance or use it as callback it’s best to bind it.
+If the borrowed method depends on `this` and you want to assign the borrowed method in advance or use it as callback it's best to bind it.
 ```javascript
 function bind(o, m) {
   return function() {